 “When I Grow Up” Camps have been carefully designed to allow children ages 4 and 5 the opportunity to explore, create and discover four areas of the world that surrounds them.
 Camps will empower and inspire the children by providing unique hands-on experiences relating to the theme of the week within a museum setting.

-Our themed learning camps are packed with hands-on activities that offer age-appropriate introductions to nature, the human body, art, and science, while also encouraging development across these five distinct but connected domains that are used as indicators to assess a child’s readiness for school:
+Each camp session is packed with hands-on activities that offer age-appropriate introductions to nature, health, art, and science, while also encouraging development across these five distinct but connected domains that are used as indicators to assess a child’s readiness for school:

 Each half-day session combines fun and games with interactive learning activities, music, crafts, visits from special presenters, and museum exploration.
-Our camp takes place in the museum and in our outdoor pavilion overlooking the beautiful Hudson River!
+Our camp takes place inside the museum and in our outdoor pavilion overlooking the beautiful Hudson River.

-Led by camp director and MHCM museum educator, Terese Giammarco, our dedicated camp staff brings many years of experience creating and delivering engaging camp activities for young children.
-Our sessions are kept small to encourage the fostering of relationships between campers and counselors.
+Led by MHCM educator and museum staff, our dedicated team brings many years of experience creating and delivering engaging camp activities for young children.
+Sessions are kept small (24 child max per session) to encourage the fostering of relationships between campers and counselors.
 All counselors are first-aid certified.
 Camper to counselor ratio is 8:1.

 For more information, please contact Peter at (845) 471-0589, ext 17 or email firstname.lastname@example.org